veelenga/veelenga.github.io/_posts/2015-10-03-benchmarking-in-crystal.markdown

 #   Int32#to_s  36.31M (± 4.14%)       fastest
 {% endhighlight %}

-`Int32#to_s` is faster then interpolation when you just want to convert integer to string.
+`Int32#to_s` is faster than interpolation when you just want to convert integer to string.
-But with interpolation we also can perform a concatenation, which is much more efficient then concatenation with `#to_s` method:
+But with interpolation we also can perform a concatenation, which is much more efficient than concatenation with `#to_s` method:

 {% highlight ruby %}
 # Interpolation vs Concatenation